MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/export_import.md

 ### Using PowerShell

 To import a virtual machine using PowerShell, use the **Import-VM** command.
-More information can be found at the [Import-VM Reference](https://technet.microsoft.com/en-us/library/hh848495.aspx).
 The following commands demonstrate an import of each of the three import types using PowerShell.

 To complete an in place import of a virtual machine, the command would look similar to this.
 Recall that an in place import uses the files where they are stored at the time of import and retains the virtual machines id.